View the recent COVID-19 information for licensees

 For more information, see Application process and requirements - commercial raffle.

 Cash is not a legal raffle prize.
-However, if the raffle prize is travel associated, for example accommodation or flights, a maximum of 10% of the total value of the prize can be cash.
+However, if the raffle prize is travel associated, for example, accommodation or flights, a maximum of 10 per cent of the total value of the prize can be cash.

-A reverse raffle is illegal in Victoria.
-A reverse raffle draw is a raffle where the last ticket drawn is declared the winner of the first prize.
+Reverse raffles are illegal in Victoria.
+A reverse raffle draw is where the last ticket drawn is declared the winner of the first prize.
 The Gambling Regulations 2015 state that the first raffle ticket drawn must win first prize.